FAQ: Coachella Festival Drug Arrest

 It is best to get your refusal to search on audio or video recording, because if your objection to the search is weak or half-hearted, the officer’s report will most likely say something like, “I asked the subject if I could search his pockets and backpack.
 The subject consented.”

 Yes.
 The first thing you want to do in this kind of situation is record your encounter with the police.
 It is always best to have a friend of yours who witnesses the encounter record it.
 You should also record in order to ensure that you are able to capture everything that is being said during your encounter with the cops - turn the video recorder on but don’t point it at police.
 If you are by yourself then it is even more important that you pull out your phone and start recording.
-As of 2022 Alcohol Beverage Control undercover officers at the festivals were still not using any sort of recording device to document arrests.
+As of 2024 Alcohol Beverage Control undercover officers at the festivals were still not using any sort of recording device to document arrests.
 Your recording of the arrest will be the only reliable record of your encounter with police.

 You will be arrested and handcuffed, then transported by golf cart to “Festival Jail”, which is a tent where they take arrestees for processing.
 Never answer any of their questions, except your name and identifying information.
 Officers will photograph you and any drugs that they found on your person.
-Then they will give you a citation for a criminal case with a court date in the month of August.
+Then they will give you a citation for a criminal case with a court date in the month of July or August.
 After all of this is done, you will be released back into the festival.
 The same thing applies for an alcohol arrest.

 If you have hired an attorney then you are not required to appear at your court date.
+(Penal Code §977).
 Your attorney will appear for you at every court date.
 If you don’t have an attorney then you must attend the court date or the judge will issue a warrant for your arrest.

 With these kinds of cases most people will enter diversion.
 If there is a defense such as unlawful search or lack of evidence, then you might want to consider hiring an attorney.
 If you are from out of state or from out of the country, there can be complications without an attorney as well.
 If you are someone who has a professional license, it is always recommended to use extra scrutiny to find some kind of defense.
 Another thing to consider is if you have to travel long ways it might be cost effective to hire an attorney - your attorney will appear at your court dates for you and you will not need to make the trip.